 Rain-x is excellent if you don’t like driving in the rain.
 Some drivers find the constant movement of the wipers distracting, irritating, and tiring on long journeys.
-Rain-x is a moisture repellent for the windshield.
-When driving at highway speeds, rain hitting the windshield beads and runs over the top of the roof, in many cases the wipers aren’t needed.
+Rain-x is a moisture-repellent for the windshield.
+When driving at highway speeds, rain hits the windshield beads and runs over the top of the roof; in many cases, the wipers aren’t needed.

 The product is good, but the windshield will need to be cleaned before application, and the coating won’t last forever either; it will need to be reapplied about every month.
 You can check it out here on the Car cleaning tools page.

 What’s the difference between A and B wipers?
 The A wiper blade is fitted to the driver’s side, and B is fitted to the passenger side.
 The A and B are marked on the wiper packaging.

 - Latest Posts

 John Cunningham is an Automotive Technician and writer on Rustyautos.com.
 He’s been a mechanic for over twenty-five years and has worked for GM, Volvo, Volkswagen, Land Rover, and Jaguar dealerships.